-CGSI Community means the members of the Board of Directors, Academic Board, staff, students and as well as those who use the CGSI campus or facilities for work, study, living and socialising, or other authorised activity.
+CGSI Community means the members of the Board of Directors, Academic Board, staff, students and those who use the CGSI campus or facilities (including the online facilities) for work, study, living and socialising, or other authorised activity.

 Vilification

 Vilification is a public act that could incite hatred, serious contempt or ridicule towards a person or group.
 Vilification is against the law for certain characteristics.
 These characteristics include race, sexual orientation, gender identification status, or HIV/AIDS status.